Last Updated on November 30, 2023

 You finally think that you have scored the perfect job.
 You love what you do, you love your co-workers, and you love your company’s benefits package.
 It even comes with a free or discounted group life insurance policy.
 You find yourself jumping at this bonus because, well, it’s free or cheap.
 Who wouldn’t be excited, right?

-We’ve broken down group life insurances policies, from what they are, how they work, the pros and the cons – and whether you should even consider them.
+We’ve broken down the advantages of group life insurance policies, from what they are, how they work, the pros and cons – and whether you should even consider them.

 What is Group Life Insurance?
 How Does it Work?

 Before we get too deep, let’s look at what group life insurance is.
 Many employers offer life insurance as a perk in addition to health insurance coverage.
 These are group policies held by your employer and offered to you – the employee – at either a so-called discounted rate or no charge at all.

 Because your employer has decided to offer this life insurance collectively to its employees, the insurance provider offers them a discounted rate.
 This rate is usually based on the makeup of the company.
 For example, the insurance company will take into consideration the ratio of men to women, the average age of the employees, and even the line of work they perform.
 Depending on the group policy a person with diabetes may be able to qualify for coverage.
 Plans vary from employer to employer, so there is no guarantee you’d be accepted if you have Type 1 or Type 2 Diabetes.

 Generally, the greater the risk, the greater the fee.
 A company with primarily older employees may have a discounted rate that is higher than a company with younger employees.
 The insurance company assesses its level of risk and, while a discount is offered because of the mix of employees, it will still be affected by the structure of the group.